 By José Alberto Hermosillo

-“Summer of Soul” is a spectacular gem, beautifully crafted and assembled.
+“Summer of Soul” is spectacular!
+A gleaming gem, beautifully crafted and assembled.
 A marvelous discovery!

 The historic documentary conveys Soul, Gospel, Jazz, Blues, politics, and the decisive Afro-American cultural revolution of the late 1960s.